infinitered/solidarity/docs/options.md

 ### Platform Specific Rules
 Some rules are only essential for a given node platform.
 You can identify these rules with passing the `"platform"` property on any rule.

 A platform property takes a string or and array of strings that identify the platforms that rule pertains to.
-Platforms can be any of the following: `["darwin", "freebsd", "linux", "sunos", "win32"]`
+Platforms can be any of the following: `["darwin", "macos", "freebsd", "linux", "sunos", "win32", "windows"]`

 *e.g.* Rule only performs a check on Mac and Linux
 ```json